-INT 233.
-INDUSTRIAL MAINTENANCE METAL WELDING AND CUTTING TECHNIQUES (1·2·3)
+INT 234.
+PRINCIPLES OF INDUSTRIAL MAINTENANCE WELDING AND CUTTING TECHNIQUES (1-4-3)

-This course provides instruction in the fundamentals of acetylene cutting and the basics of SMAW welding needed for the maintenance and repair of industrial production equipment.
-Topics include oxy-fuel safety, choice of cutting equipment, proper cutting angles, equipment set-up, cutting plate and pipe, hand tools, types of metal welding machines, rod and welding joints, and common welding passes and beads.
-On completion, the student should be able to demonstrate the ability to perform metal welding and cutting techniques necessary for repairing and maintaining industrial equipment.
+This course provides instruction in the fundamentals of acetylene cutting and the basics of welding needed for the maintenance and repair of industrial production equipment.
+Topics include oxy-fuel safety, choice of cutting equipment, proper cutting angles, equipment setup, cutting plate and pipe, hand tools, types of metal welding machines, rod and welding joints, and common welding passes and beads.
+Upon course completion, students will demonstrate the ability to perform metal welding and cutting techniques necessary for repairing and maintaining industrial equipment.
 CORE